harmony2ww/wwwwserver/README.md

 or

-## Example 3: If you wnat to open files pdf, txt, jpeg or html you must to add exactly file to property:
+## Example 3: If you want to open files pdf, txt, jpeg or html you must to add exactly file to property:

 ```php
 private array $_securityFilesWeb = [ "", "index.php", "index.html", "index.htm" , "aaaaaaAAA.jpeg", "BaBash.txt"];